TriggerAu/TransferWindowPlanner/PluginFiles/ReadMe-TransferWindowPlanner.txt

 This work is licensed under an MIT license as outlined at the OSI site.
 Visit the documentation site for more details and Attribution

 VERSION HISTORY
+Version 1.6.2.0		-	KSP Version: 1.3.0
+- Recompile for 1.3.0
+- Added guard clause to always create the PluginData folder if its missing

 Version 1.6.1.0		-	KSP Version: 1.2.2
 - Moved settings to PluginData to help out for MM peeps
 - Tidied up some minor obselesence